KrishShah1912/SafeBite-Blockchain-Food-Traceability/README.md

 ## Development Status

-- ✅ Smart contracts are implemented
+- ⏳ Smart contracts are in development (structure defined, functions need implementation)
 - ⏳ Backend API is being developed
 - ⏳ Frontend interface is planned
 - ⏳ Test suite is planned